 Caroline Figueroa, MD Ph.D., is a Postdoctoral Scholar at UC Berkeley School of Social Welfare.
 She obtained her MD degree and Ph.D. degree at the University of Amsterdam in the Netherlands.
 Her Ph.D. research took place at the University of Amsterdam and at the University of Oxford, where she studied cognitive and neurobiological vulnerability factors for recurrence of depression in patients remitted from Major Depressive Disorder.
-Dr. Figueroa's current research interest is on digital interventions for depression, with an emphasis on developing cutting-edge innovations that tailor to the needs of underserved populations.
+Dr. Figueroa currently studies digital interventions for mental health, with an emphasis on developing cutting-edge innovations for underserved populations.
 She is involved in the analysis, testing, and implementation of digital applications for depression and diabetes in ethnic minority patients with a focus on Latinx patients.
+Her interests include the use of machine learning to improve these interventions and using conversational agents (chatbots) to help people become more physically active.
 Through these innovative projects, she hopes to contribute to improving the impact and efficacy of digital interventions for Latinx communities.
-At the Latinx Center of Excellence, she will be providing mentoring and assistance with writing, statistical analyses and research to undergraduate and graduate students, with the goal to help Latinx student progress in their academic careers.
+At the Latinx Center of Excellence, she provides mentoring and assistance with writing and research to undergraduate and graduate students, to help Latinx students progress in their academic careers.

 Lissette Flores, MPH, is the Associate Director for the Latinx Center of Excellence.
 In her role, she is responsible for setting up the infrastructure to advance the Center’s mission of recruiting, training and supporting Latinx MSW and Ph.D. students committed to meeting the behavioral health needs of Latinx communities.
 A Berkeley Social Welfare alumni, Flores is thrilled to be supporting Latinx students working towards their graduate degrees.
 Prior to coming to Berkeley, she worked in the nonprofit and community college sectors building college access, internship and civic engagement programs from the ground up.